rurabe/wicket/README.md

 ### Configuration Options

-There are currently two configuration options:
+There are currently three configuration options:

 1. `min_angle`